Richard D. Gill: Advocacy

 Gill has lobbied for retrials for nurses whose criminal convictions were based in part on statistical evidence, including Lucia de Berk and Benjamin Geen.
 Gill also said in a 2021 lecture that he suspects Beverley Allitt is innocent, and in a 2020 paper said the case "deserves fresh study".
-Gill states that his original involvement in campaigning for nurses stemmed from his wife encouraging him to get involved in the de Berk case, recounting her saying "They’re using statistics; you should get involved, do something useful".
+Gill states that his original involvement in campaigning for nurses stemmed from his wife encouraging him to get involved in the De Berk case, recounting her saying "They’re using statistics; you should get involved, do something useful".

-De Berk was sentenced in the Netherlands to life imprisonment in 2003, after a legal psychologist gave testimony that there was great likelihood that de Berk committed a string of murders.
+De Berk was sentenced in the Netherlands to life imprisonment in 2003, after a legal psychologist gave testimony that there was great likelihood that De Berk committed a string of murders.
 Gill and other professional statisticians showed this statistical testimony to be fallacious.
-Continued scrutiny further invalidated the testimony by showing that the data had been collected to support the conviction of de Berk.
-After a campaign in which Gill helped, a retrial was ordered and de Berk was found not guilty; she received a public apology from the Dutch government, which also began negotiating financial compensation.
+Continued scrutiny further invalidated the testimony by showing that the data had been collected to support the conviction of De Berk.
+After a campaign in which Gill helped, a retrial was ordered and De Berk was found not guilty; she received a public apology from the Dutch government, which also began negotiating financial compensation.

 Gill's challenge of statistical evidence played a role in securing Daniela Poggiali's acquittal on murder charges in Italy in 2021.

 Benjamin Geen's applications for a retrial have been rejected and in 2013 and 2015 Gill and other statisticians asked the Criminal Cases Review Commission (CCRC) to look into his case.
 The appeals were unsuccessful.

 In 2022 Gill contributed to a peer reviewed report from the Royal Statistical Society on statistical issues in investigation of suspected medical misconduct.

 Since the conviction a British neonatal nurse, Lucy Letby, on multiple charges of murder and attempted murder in August 2023, Gill has publicly expressed doubt over her guilt.

 Honours

-Gill is a member of the Royal Netherlands Academy of Arts and Sciences.
-He is a past president of the Netherlands Society for Statistics and Operations Research.
+Gill was elected a Member of the International Statistical Institute in 1984, and a Fellow of the international Institute of Mathematical Statistics in 1989.
+He was appointed a Member of the Royal Netherlands Academy of Arts and Sciences in 1999.
+From 2007 to 2011, he served as President of the Netherlands Society for Statistics and Operations Research.
 Gill was selected as the 2010–2011 Distinguished Lorentz Fellow by the Netherlands Institute for Advanced Study in Humanities and Social Sciences.